Billing, Cancellations & Refunds

 Cancellations & Refunds

 Waiver requests may be filed at any time prior to arrival.
-However, a $50 penalty will be charged if the waiver request is granted after coverage through the Visiting Scholar Health Insurance plan has been established.
+However, a $50 penalty will be charged if the waiver request is granted after coverage through the Visiting Scholar Plan has been established.

 Refund of pre-paid premium is made only in the following instances:

 - Early Departure: Visiting Scholar Plan may be terminated when a scholar leaves the University early and the Office of Risk Management is notified in writing within 30 days of the scholar's departure.
 If notification is submitted in advance, coverage will terminate on the date after the scholar departs from the US.
 Any unearned premium will be returned to the host department.
 Cancellation requests received within 30 days of departure will take effect on the date of notification and a prorated refund will be issued.
 Coverage cannot be canceled retroactively.
 Refund requests submitted after 30 days will be denied.